OctopusDeploy/blog/blog/2021-05/creating-new-architecture/index.md

 These goals underpin Octopus's business goals of building up a high-performing team to deliver new deployment capabilities, and to more rapidly enable new deployment scenarios for Octopus's customers.

 Goals are a must-have, as they help you reason about decisions and avoid rabbit holes.
-They provide a great *litmus test* when deciding whether you should do something one way, or another.
+They provide a great _litmus test_ when deciding whether you should do something one way, or another.
 If something takes you toward one of the goals, it is probably a good thing.
 If it leads you away from a goal, it might be a bad thing.
 If it doesn't contribute to a goal at all, it's probably not needed.

 ### Constraints

-Once we have an agreed set of goals that define success, we can define the architecture itself.
+Once we have an agreed set of goals that define success, we can begin defining the architecture itself.
 Once again, architecture refers to a lot of things:

 > Architecture encompasses the structure of the system, the relationships between its components, the properties the system emits (sometimes referred to as the "ilities"), and the behaviors the system encodes.